-One of the basic stitches used in knitting, the garter stitch, is ideal for beginner knitters and can be used for making hats, scarves, blankets, shawls, sweaters and Afghans.
-Garter is quite easy to learn as it involves only knit stitches and no purl.
+One of the basic stitches used in knitting, the garter stitch, is ideal for beginner knitters and can be used for making hats, scarves, blankets, shawls, sweaters, and Afghans.
+The garter is quite easy to learn as it involves only knit stitches and no purl.
 Both the right and wrong sides of fabric knitted with garter stitch are identical, characterized by horizontal ridges created by the knitted loops with every two rows facing each other.

 All you have to know is how to cast on stitches in your knitting needle and then follow the directions given here:

-- Then, bring your yarn to your work’s front with your right hand from the left of your RH needle before taking it over the right hand needle to the right and then down between the two needles.
+4. Then, bring your yarn to your work’s front with your right hand from the left of your RH needle before taking it over the right-hand needle to the right and then down between the two needles.

-- Slide the right hand needle to your work’s right until the old loop on your left hand needle drops off.
+6. Slide the right-hand needle to your work’s right until the old loop on your left-hand needle drops off.
 You have now completed the first knit stitch.

-Repeat steps 2 through 6 until you complete knitting all the stitches on your left hand needle.
-Once you are done, your RH needle will be full of new stitches and the LH needle will be empty.
-So, switch hands, taking the needle with the stitches in your left hand and the empty one your right to start working in the same manner again.
+Repeat steps 2 through 6 until you complete knitting all the stitches on your left-hand needle.
+Switch hands after the end of each row, taking the needle with the stitches in your left hand and the empty one your right to start working in the same manner again.
 Continue knitting all stitches until your fabric reaches the desired size when you finally bind off.
 You can also work the same ridged pattern by purling each row instead of knitting.

 Who doesn't love to indulge in the warmth of a close-woven scarf in winter?
 But, with commercial scarves costing a fortune, and knitting ...